CLI Options

 Note

-You need to wrap your message in quotes if it contains spaces.
+You need to wrap your message in quotes in the command line if it contains spaces.

 What does it do?
 Formally verifies one or more given properties instead of the whole specification file.
 An invariant can also be selected.